onelikeandidie/piresgg/server/content/fish-fest-2024/fish-fest-2024.md

 increasing on the x coordinate.

-Bevy's coordinate system is different from Unity and Unreal engine, it's easier to explain with an image, I found this one before by [@FreyaHomer](https://www.youtube.com/@Acegikmo) which shows better how it works.
+Bevy's coordinate system is different from Unity and Unreal engine, it's easier to explain with an image, this one by [@FreyaHomer](https://www.youtube.com/@Acegikmo) gives a good explanation of it.

 ![Bevy Coordinate System](/public/images/fish-fest-2024/handedness.webp)